Where to Get Soap Making Ingredients (Suppliers by Country)

 Where to Buy Essential Oils for Soap Making

-Many soap makers instead source their essential oils through a soap making supplier.
+Many soap makers instead source their essential oils through a soap-making supplier.
 It takes the questioning out of the process regarding decent quality and purity.
 However, the best essential oil will come from a supplier with close ties to the essential oil manufacturer.
 That’s why I source nearly all of my soap-making essential oils from Naissance.
 In the United States, Mountain Rose Herbs has an excellent reputation, as does New Directions Aromatics.
 With these companies, you’ll be able to get information on what region the plants were grown.
 Other information too, such as if they were organically grown, chemical composition, and the extraction process.

 Sourcing Herbs and Botanicals for Soap Making

 If you buy dried botanicals online, this information is often unclear, which presents a problem.
 The plants may have been of poor quality or are contaminated with lingering pesticides.
-They could also have been “wild-harvested” which more often than not means they were taken from the wild in an unsustainable manner.
-Online marketplaces like Etsy are the worst for this and I’ve been in touch with one particular seller there who harvests alkanet from the wild in places that it should be protected.
-It’s incredibly unethical and almost completely unregulated.
+They could also have been “wild-harvested,” which, more often than not, means they were taken from the wild in an unsustainable manner.

 Sourcing Soap Making Equipment

-Once you begin making larger batches, bowls and jugs will turn into tubs and buckets.
+Once you begin making larger batches, bowls, and jugs will turn into tubs and buckets.
 Kitchen pans will turn into industrial-sized pots.
-Immersion blenders can get upgraded into longer, more powerful blenders.
+Immersion blenders can be upgraded into longer, more powerful blenders.
 You’ll be able to find this type of equipment at shops that supply the catering and restaurant industry.
 You might even be able to find some at auctions!
 I know of a business closing down nearby and have already been in touch asking about their used racking trolleys.
 They make great spaces to cure soap.

 Soap Stamps and Packaging